Plug-and-Play Model-Agnostic Counterfactual Policy Synthesis for Deep Reinforcement Learning based Recommendation: Methodology

-The overall schema of learning with expert demonstrations architecture is illustrated in the left part of~\Cref{train}.
-We use one actor-critic framework to learn the counterfactual synthesis policy $\pi_{c}$ and load the expert policy $\pi_e$ in an additional agent.
-The process starts from the expert agent interacting with the environment.
+To provide specific details, we illustrate the one-time-step learning process with the expert demonstrations architecture in the left part of~\Cref{train}.
 Depending on the current state $S_t$ at time $t$, the agent following the expert policy $\pi_e$ takes the action $A_t$ and interacts with the environment to obtain the reward $R_{t+1}$.
-Meanwhile, the counterfactual synthesis agent will apply intervention on the action under the same environment whose current state is $S_t$ to generate a counterfactual state.
+Meanwhile, the counterfactual synthesis agent will apply intervention on the action under the same environment whose current state is $S_t$ to generate a counterfactual state $S_c$.
 By replacing the action $A_t$ with the action $A_c$ taken by our training agent, the environment would enter into the counterfactual state $S_c$.
 For the expert policy, the generated counterfactual state $S_c$ can be regarded as an intervention on the state $S_t$.
 Under this intervention, the expert policy can construct the intervened reward distribution and evaluate the causal effect of this intervention on the user interest.
-Specifically, we estimate the reward by putting the agent with expert policy $\pi_e$ in the environment, of which the current state is counterfactual $S_c$, to receive the reward $R_c$.
+Specifically, we estimate the reward by putting the agent with expert policy $\pi_e$ in the environment, of which the current state is counterfactual $S_c$, to receive the intervened reward $R_c$.

-With the observational and intervention reward distribution, the counterfactual synthesis policy is learned by minimizing the KL-Divergence between two distribution as formulated in~\Cref{eq:kl}:
+By iterating through the following steps, we can obtain the reward distribution over the observational data $P^{\mathcal{M}}(R)$ and the reward distribution under the intervention $P^{\mathcal{M}}(R')$.
+Then the counterfactual synthesis policy is trained to minimize the KL-Divergence between the observational and intervention reward distributions.
+As a result, we introduce an effective reward formula for the counterfactual synthesis policy.
+This reward formula serves as a crucial guide for our agents, aiding them in accurately detecting and replacing the trivial components within a state:

+where $\epsilon$ is a small constant to prevent the denominator from being zero.
+In order to maximise the total reward, the agent will select the optimal action to make the intervened probability distribution similar to the original one.
+Thus, the agent will adjust its policy to achieve only replacing the trivial components in a state.

 Once learned, the counterfactual synthesis policy can be used in any RL-based dynamic recommendation to collaborate with the recommendation policy for counterfactual synthesis.
 The procedure follows the right part in~\Cref{train}.
 Formally, based on the current state $S_k$, the trained policy $\pi_c$ is used to find and replace the trivial components in $S_k$ to synthesize counterfactual state $S_{c, k}$.
 The recommendation policy $\pi_{re}$ receives the counterfactual state $S_{c, k}$ but perform the action $A_k$ based on the state $S_k$ to get the reward $R_{c, k+1}$.
 Then the counterfactual transition $(S_{c,k}, A_k, S_{k+1}, R_{c, k+1})$ can be put into the replay buffer.
 The generated counterfactual can provide additional information about the user's interests for the recommendation policy, as it is based on changing states.
 This can also be regarded as exploration for recommendation policy while retain the current level of exploitation.